Tuina Intensive Course 2: Internal Conditions with Rosey Grandage and Sandra Hill

 - Schedule: 10am to 5pm

-- Cost: £435 – Early Bird £390 (if booked before 28th of August).
-Students: £335 (Students need to email: [email protected] to give evidence of their studies and receive a discount code)
+- Cost: £435 - Early Bird £390 (if booked before 25th August).
+Students: £335 (Students have to email: [email protected] to give evidence of their studies and receive a discount code)

 - Venue: International College of Oriental Medicine, Green Hedges Avenue, East Grinstead, West Sussex RH19 1DZ